The Road to Art International Residency Program – Component 1: Prospecting

 Can I appeal the decision?

-Applicants agree never to contact members of the selection committee or of the Conseil’s Board of Directors on any matter concerning the management or evaluation of their application, or about decisions related to their application.
+However, all organizations, collectives and artists wishing to share their concerns with us undertake at all times not to communicate with the members of the evaluation committees or the members of the Conseil’s Board of Directors in any way concerning the management, evaluation or decisions related to their application.

 Payment